 Food quality: Considering Khwai is a fairly simple tented camp, we were pleasantly surprised by the high quality of the food.
 Visitors can expect to be well fed with tasty, fresh and well-presented meals.

-Begin the day with an early morning buffet breakfast before you set out on your first safari activity.
+The day begins with an early-morning buffet breakfast before you set out on your first safari activity.
 This meal usually includes muffins, toast with a choice of spreads, yoghurt, cereals and porridge.

-Dinner is usually a three-course affair.
-During our last visit we enjoyed a filo-parcel filled with pureed butternut and served on a bed of sautéed mushrooms for starters, roast chicken, roast potatoes, fresh vegetables and gravy for main course and a scrumptious raspberry cheesecake for desert.
+Dinner is usually three courses.
+We enjoyed a filo parcel of puréed butternut squash served on a bed of sautéed mushrooms for starters, roast chicken, roast potatoes, fresh vegetables and gravy as a main course, and a scrumptious raspberry cheesecake for dessert.